gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

 single metadata field.
 You choose the metadata field you want to index by from the **_Index by_** selector.

-The example below shows the same search results as the Table View and Grid View examples above, but the results are indexed by the **_Title_** metadata field.
+The example below shows search results indexed by the **_Title_** metadata field.

 ![Viewing search results in a index view](viewing-search-results-6.jpg)

 The next example shows all of the items in a collection with type `Image`, indexed by the **_Place_** metadata field.
 Numbers in parentheses indicate how many items have that Place.
-For example, there are 30 photographs of Acadia National Park when it was known as Lafayette National Park.
+For example, there are 11 photographs of Acadia National Park when it was known as Lafayette National Park.

 ![Viewing search results in a index view](viewing-search-results-7.jpg)

-The example below shows the same search results as above, except the results are indexed by the **_Type_** field.
+The example below shows results for items of type image indexed by the **_Type_** field.
-Because all the types are images, they are all indexed under the letter `I`, but the index shows what kinds of images are in the collection and their quantities.
+Because all the items are images, they are all indexed under the letter `I`, but the index shows what kinds of images are in the collection and their quantities.

 ![Viewing search results in a index view](viewing-search-results-8.jpg)